metalbear-co/mirrord.dev/content/docs/overview/faq.md

 On clusters with Kubernetes version v1.23 or higher, agent pods are [automatically cleaned up](https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/) immediately (or after a [configurable TTL](/docs/overview/configuration/#agent-ttl)).
-If your cluster is v1.23 or higher and mirrord agent pods are not being cleaned up automatically longer than the configured TTL after completion, [please open an issue on GitHub]( https://github.com/metalbear-co/mirrord/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml&title=Agent%20pods%20lingering%20after%20completion
+If your cluster is v1.23 or higher and mirrord agent pods are not being cleaned up automatically, [please open an issue on GitHub]( https://github.com/metalbear-co/mirrord/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml&title=Agent%20pods%20lingering%20after%20completion
 ).